Last Updated on August 26, 2021 by Oddmund Groette

 Shareholder letter of 2019 and the future:

-Alleghany is one of those rare companies that write a very informative shareholder letter, a letter I strongly encourage to read every year.
+Alleghany is one of those rare companies that write a very informative shareholder letter, a letter I strongly encourage you to read every year.
 Below you find some comments both from the shareholder letter and from myself.

 The property and casualty industry premiums often follow loss costs with a lag, usually about 2-4 years.
 The recent years have witnessed a spike in cat losses, and thus we can expect a rise in the premiums in the coming years.
 Alleghany writes that they already see a rise in the premiums in the 4Q 2019, and management expects significant price increases from 2Q 2020: